 Next, chiefs were asked if they might need to reduce non-probation officer staff in order to incorporate major changes to the salary schedule.
-Most chiefs (58%) disagreed with this statement believing non-probation officer staff reductions will not be necessary.
-Figure 13 provides the overall responses and Figures 14 and 15 indicates the responses by jurisdiction size and type.
+Most chiefs (74%) disagreed with this statement believing non-probation officer staff reductions will not be necessary (Figure 10).